bminer/node-static-asset/README.md

 ## Getting Started

-node-static-asset allows you to generate URL fingerprints for static assets in a way that works for your application.
+node-static-asset allows you to generate URL fingerprints for static assets.

 1. Add the static-asset middleware to your Express stack
 ```javascript